wq/wq/docs/patterns/identify.md

 When rendering the list of identifiers in detail or edit views, the above representation can be used to retrieve the existing values.
 When rendering a form, specially-named form fields should be used to ensure the proper identifiers are created or updated on the server when the form is submitted.

-### New Style
-In wq.db 0.8.0 and later, the basic naming convention is based on the [HTML JSON forms] specification.
+The basic naming convention is based on the [HTML JSON forms] specification.
 For example, the second identifier in the above example might be rendered into `<input>`s as follows:

 ```xml
 <input type="hidden" name="identifiers[1][id]" value="124">